gilzaira/gilzaira/README.md

 ## About Me - keep dreaming, keep learning

-It's never too late to learn.
+Learning never stops, and It's never too late to do it.

 I've been day-dreaming of delving into the world of coding for many years, but life's intricate dance has often led the way.